Aeven-AI/mcp-nanobanana/README.md

 2. **Node.js 20+** and npm
 3. **API Key**: Set `MODEL_API_KEY` (obtainable from OpenRouter or any provider that exposes the Nano Banana / `google/gemini-2.5-flash-image` model)

-Optional overrides (useful when targeting providers other than OpenRouter):
+By default the extension talks to OpenRouter.
+Optional overrides (useful when targeting other providers that host the model):

 - `MODEL_BASE_URL` – alternate provider endpoint (default: `https://openrouter.ai/api/v1`)
 - `MODEL_ID` – override model id (default: `google/gemini-2.5-flash-image`)